-Strip/dump attachments action in CodeTwo Exchange Rules PRO is used to automatically remove certain attachments and to dump them from messages onto a hard drive.
-This feature lets the Administrators make sure that unwanted attachments are removed from messages before they reach their destination.
+The Strip/dump attachments action in CodeTwo Exchange Rules Pro is used to automatically remove certain attachments and to dump (copy) them from messages onto a hard drive.
+This feature lets the administrators make sure that unwanted attachments are removed from messages before they reach their recipients.
 Moreover, mailboxes can be significantly slimmed down as attachments are saved to a hard drive.

-If you do not control the flow of attachments in your organization, users may send large files in the internal mail instead of making them available in a shared location or even send sensitive information in attachments.
-CodeTwo Exchange Rules PRO will watch emails in your organization in case of attachments are transferred in an incorrect way.
-If you activate the Strip/dump attachment action in a given rule, the program will automatically strip and/or dump attachments that meet specified criteria defined in Conditions.
+If you do not control the flow of attachments in your organization, the users may send large files via internal mail instead of making them available in a shared location; they might even send sensitive information in attachments.
+CodeTwo Exchange Rules Pro will monitor emails in your organization in case the attachments are used in an incorrect way.
+If you activate the Strip/dump attachments action in a given rule, the program will automatically strip and/or dump attachments that meet the criteria defined in Conditions.

 How to configure this action

-To activate this action, click Add in the Actions tab and select Strip/dump attachments (Fig. 1.)
+To activate this action, click Add on the Actions tab and select Strip/dump attachments (Fig. 1.)

 The Strip/dump attachments action will appear on the list of actions while the right pane will show the action's properties.
-In the properties pane, provide the scope of attachments to be processed, the action that will be triggered, and finally decide how the recipient of the message will be notified that attachments have been modified (Fig. 2.).
+In the properties pane, provide the scope of the attachments to be processed, the actions that will be triggered, and finally decide how the recipient of the message will be notified that the attachments have been modified (Fig. 2.).

 |Fig. 2.
 Properties pane of the Strip/dump attachments action.|

-In the attachment scope, specify the range of attachments to be processed.
-You can choose the action to process all attachments and/or filter the attachments for size and extension.
-When size or extension have been selected as the criteria, click the Options button to complete the filter configuration.
+First, specify the range of attachments to be processed in the If email contains field.
+You can choose the action to process all attachments and/or filter the attachments according to their size and extension.
+When size or extension are selected as the criteria, click the Options button to complete the filter configuration.
 The size filter can work either by checking the total size of all attachments or by checking the size of individual attachments.
-You will need to specify the size range for the this filter with minimum size and maximum size in KB or MB (Fig. 3.).
+You will need to specify the size range for this filter with minimum size and maximum size in KB or MB (Fig. 3.).

 |Fig. 3.
 Specifying the size criteria for the attachment filter.|